kra53n/dotfiles/README.md

  - video recorder - OBS
  - videoplayer and audioplayer - Mpv

-P.S.: if you know software that could be better, please tell me about this
+P.S.: if you know software that could be better, please tell me about it.

 ### Cool themes